Tools and materials:

 - Sewing machine

-This wrap skirt is absolutely stunning!
-How would you style this piece?
+I absolutely adore my new skirt!
+How would you style this amazing piece?
 Let me know in the comments below!

 Roses and other patches are very in this season!
 You can see this style in-store or on the runway.
 I...

 There is nothing better than having a comfy and warm pair of slippers to get you through the winter!...

 Looking chic has never been so cheap.
 This button-down shirt DIY proves that treasure is all a...

 So, I read somewhere that January was denim month, I don't know if it's true or not but I playing...

 A little black dress is a closet staple for many, but no need to go out and purchase something when...